Extremal metrics for the Paneitz Operator on closed four-Manifolds: Abstract

 \section{Abstract}

 Let $(M^4,g)$ be a closed Riemannian manifold of dimension four.
-We investigate the properties of metrics which are critical points of the eigenvalues of the Paneitz operator when considered as functionals on the space of conformal metrics with fixed volume.
-We prove that critical metrics of the aforementioned functional are associated to a higher-order analogue of harmonic maps (which we call Paneitz map) into round spheres.
-We derive other important properties of such critical metrics and provide examples.
+We investigate the properties of metrics which are critical points of the eigenvalues of the Paneitz operator when considered as functionals on the space of Riemannian metrics with fixed volume.
+We prove that critical metrics of the aforementioned functional restricted to conformal classes are associated with a higher-order analog of harmonic maps (known as extrinsic conformal-harmonic maps) into round spheres.
+This extends to four-manifolds well-known results on closed surfaces relating metrics maximizing laplacian eigenvalues in conformal classes with the existence of harmonic maps into spheres.
+The case of general critical points (not restricted to conformal classes) is also studied, and partial characterization of these is provided.